Vauff/Maunz-Discord/README.md

 *map - Tells you which map a server is playing outside of its standard map tracking channel.

-*notify \<list/wipe/mapname> - Lets you list, add or remove your server map notifications.
+*notify \<list/wipe/mapname> - Lets you list, wipe, add or remove your server map notifications.

 *ping - Makes Maunz respond to you with pong.
 Very useful for testing your connection!